HiStructClient/histruct-docs/docs/en/cad/instructor-roofs/_ROOFS~ADV~ByPlanes_Geometry-Rosol.md

 <hr class="main">

-{{ box_icon("img/StartOverIcon64x64.png", "Restart", "Restart") }}
+{{ box_icon("img/StartOverIcon64x64.png", "Start over", "Start over") }}

-With the <u>Restart</u> button, you can delete all user modifications of the geometry and return to the original solver result.
+With the <u>Start over</u> button, you can delete all user modifications of the geometry and return to the original solver result.

 <hr class="main">